thanhtra3105/Inherited_Report/codes/README.md

 This app is designed to run cross-platform (Mobile, Web, and Desktop).

-Open IDE: Open the USV-Cross-platform folder in your IDE.
+Open IDE: Open the Inherited_Report folder in your IDE.

 Select Device: Choose an emulator/simulator or a real device.